We Found The Best Deadlift Bar For Pulling Heavy Weights

 For overall strength and muscle development, I highly recommend a good trap bar over anything else.

-What to Consider When Choosing a Deadlift Bar
+What To Look For in a Deadlift Bar

-When choosing a deadlift bar, there are several factors to consider, including:
+When choosing a deadlift bar, there are multiple factors to consider.

 • Knurling – The best deadlift bars should have an aggressive knurling that isn’t so sharp as to tear your hands up.
 But you should accept that to get the best grip on your deadlift bar, the knurling is going to get some bite into your hand.
 As you get stronger and build more calluses up, you’ll complain less and lift more luckily.